 Keep track of all of your moving expenses including the company fees, insurance, boxes, etc. These receipts can come in handy come tax season!

 Get Plugged Into Your New Area

-Beyond the stress of moving your belongings, it can be hard to relocate due to your new community or loss of your old social group.
+Beyond the stress of moving your belongings, it can be hard to relocate due to your new community or the loss of your old social group.
 It is so important to find people in your area that you can connect with so that your new house can start to feel like a home.
 There are endless resources and websites that can help connect you with people like yourself.
 The importance of human connection is so great, that even dating apps now have options to help you find platonic friendships.
-Attend any community events, block parties, interest clubs, sports teams, or churches that might interest you in order to find like minded people you can connect with.
+Attend any community events, block parties, interest clubs, sports teams, or churches that might interest you in order to find like-minded people you can connect with.